Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 ---
-title: 'Barack Obama Enneagram Type 9'
+title: 'Barack Obama: The Audacity of Type 9 Harmony'
-description: 'Why Barack Obama appears to be a type 9'
+description: "From Dreams of My Father to presidential pragmatism.
+Unpack Obama's Type 9 psyche and how it shaped his leadership, rhetoric, and legacy of hope."
 author: 'DJ Wayne'
 date: '2023-03-09'
 loc: 'https://9takes.com/personality-analysis/Barack-Obama'
-lastmod: '2023-08-07'
+lastmod: '2024-09-29'
 changefreq: 'monthly'
 priority: '0.6'
 published: true